tgbnhy/CT-Bus/README.md

 Trajectory dataset can be downloaded here: https://drive.google.com/open?id=1NFUH-YHOXDoSAYZqJPwVkJK8E-H56TIw

 ## Results
-After running successfully, our code will generate two files: "chi_busroutes_new.m" is ids of stops, and another one "chi_route_stops" generate a set of locations.
+After running successfully, our code will generate two files: "chi_busroutes_new.txt" is ids of stops, and another one "chi_route_stops.txt" generate a set of locations.

 ## Visualization